 Gratuities and Insurance

 Many cruise lines also add on daily gratuities for each passenger which will raise the cost of your cruise.
 On top of those gratuities be prepared to tip at the spa, kid’s club and many other places on board.

 My family also opted for the vacation insurance protection plan when we cruised in case we had to cancel or had an emergency while on board.
-While we didn’t use it I think that in the end this extra cost was worth the piece of mind of knowing we wouldn’t lose our money if we couldn’t go.
+While we didn’t use it, I think that in the end the money was well spent.
+We had the peace of mind of knowing we wouldn’t lose our money if we couldn’t go.